Evacuees brave heat, pandemic to flee California's lightning-caused firestorms | International

 An estimated 11,000 lightning strikes, mostly in northern and central California, ignited more than 370 individual fires this week, spawning nearly two dozen major conflagrations that threatened thousands of homes and prompted mass evacuations.
 "Everything is gone," resident Nick Pike told CapRadio in Sacramento after he and three neighbors lost their homes near the town of Vacaville, about 55 miles (88 km) northeast of San Francisco.

 As of Thursday, the biggest fires had collectively scorched more than 500,000 acres, or 780-plus square miles, an area well over twice as large as New York City's entire land mass.
-Scores of homes and other buildings were left in ruins, and at least two people have lost their lives.
+Scores of homes and other buildings were left in ruins.
+The Associated Press reported that the wildfires claimed at least five lives, citing statements by authorities.
 A utility worker died on Wednesday while on duty helping clear electrical hazards for first-responders.
 Earlier the same day, the pilot of a firefighting helicopter contracted by the state was killed in a crash during a water-dropping mission in Fresno County.

 HARD TO BREATHE Plumes of smoke and ash fouled air quality for hundreds of miles around fire zones, adding to the misery and health risks of residents forced to flee or those stuck inside sweltering homes that lacked air conditioning.